Filip-Vacko/Test-project/README.md

 - try/catch

 NodeJS stuff:
-- Files and fs
+- Javascript Aside: Prototypal Inheritance and Function Constructors
-- Outputting JSON
-- Routing
-- init, nodemon, and package.json pt1+pt2

 ES6 stuff:
 - (Fat) Arrow Functions and the "this" Keyword